zammad/zammad-user-documentation/extras/secure-email.rst

 .. note:: Outgoing emails can only be encrypted for *a single recipient*.

 .. figure:: /images/extras/secure-email/creating-articles_signed-and-encrypted.gif
-   :alt: Screencast demo of S/MIME features for both new tickets and replies
+   :alt: Screencast showing encryption and signing status for both new tickets and replies
    :scale: 50%
    :align: center

    🔒 **Encrypt** and ✅ **Sign** buttons are present on both new tickets and replies.
-   Hover over the buttons to show a certificate/CA summary.
+   Hover over the buttons to show details.

 .. list-table:: Status Icons (Outgoing)
    :widths: 5 45